anonwins/monero-block-scanner-php/README.md

 Returns candidate outputs that pass cryptographic filtering.
 Verify each candidate against your authoritative subaddress list to eliminate false positives (see [Cryptographic Filtering](#cryptographic-filtering)).

+**Note:** Monero supports multiple outputs: Therefore, multiple outputs from the same transaction can appear as separate entries, each with the same `tx_hash` but different `output_index` values.
+This occurs when multiple outputs in a transaction pass the cryptographic filters.

 Returns an array like:
 ```php
 [